hillaryosei/keyboard-tennis/README.md

 # Keyboard Tennis
 An online tennis game created for my Code!
-2 (Spring 2020) Final Project, taught by @CodingTrain
+2 (Spring 2020) Final Project, taught by @CodingTrain.
+Migrated from code ditor p5.js.

 # Instructions
 Players must use the 'q' & 'a' keys to control the racket on the left side and the keys 'p' & ‘l' to control the racket on the right.
 The goal of the game is to reach 20 points.
 Once this number is reached, the game ends.